DinoChiesa/salted/README.md

 * The passphrase is always and only accepted as a command-line option.
 No silent input is possible.

 * The handling of filename is naive.

+* there is no option to direct the encrypted or decrypted data to stdout; there is no option to accept input from stdin

+* There's no option to compress the data.